gh0st68/genie/README.md

 # genie
 A ChatGPT IRC Bot.
 (Generates text responses and images into IRC Channels via OPENAI)

+#COMMANDS

+#!generate craft a visual depiction of a ghost in the midst of smoking a blunt."
+(This will generate an image and place a link for it in the channel.)

+#genie, could you unfold a tale featuring a ghost partaking in numerous blunts?"
+(This will generate a text response to the channel.)

+#!tokens 0-500" (Regulates the extent of the bot's responses.
+A lower token count prevents excessive output.)

+#!heat 0-1" (Adjusts the bot's creativity levels.
+A value of .5 strikes a balanced approach.)

+#ENJOY!

 ## Dependencies:
 ```
 sudo apt install python3